Your personal scheduling agent

 Utilities are relative.
 On a scale of 1-100 a course with a utility value of 100 is 10-times more preferable than a course with a utility of 10.
 At the same time, a course with a utility of 10 is 10-times more preferable than a course with a utility of 1.

 How do I elect to take a course Pass/Fail?

 In the add/drop interface you can view a list of courses in which you are enrolled in the COURSES tab of the right-side menu bar.
 Courses that may be taken pass/fail will have a checkbox in the column marked “Pass/Fail.”
 Check the corresponding box to indicate your desire to take a course pass/fail.
 Students may not take more than 1 CU of pass/fail coursework during a semester.
 Core coursework (fixed and flexible) may not be taken pass/fail.

 Course sections may be added using the drop/add interface.
 When you login you will see a list of all available course sections.
 To add a section, click the corresponding “Request Course” button.

-Add requests made during the “Buffer Period” (August 25-29) will be randomized by class year and processed in that order.
-Add requests made after August 29 will be processed on a first-come, first-served basis.
+Add requests made during the “Buffer Period” will be randomized by class year and processed in that order.
+Add requests made after that period will be processed on a first-come, first-served basis.
 Add requests made of a course at capacity will result in a waitlist being generated.
 The first student who makes an add request of a course at capacity will be number one on the waitlist and so on.
 Waitlists will advance automatically as/if enrolled students drop.